KristianKrattiger/PriceRiot/cxx/docs/CONFIGURATION.md

 - Place customers at the correct waypoint for their position.
 - Advance queues when checkout completes.

+Higher `processing_time` values lead to longer queues and higher utilisation in simulation results.
+The spacing and count of `waypoints` influence how congestion appears around registers and how many customers can wait comfortably in line.

 ## Example scenarios

 Package multiple layouts under `examples/` for easy scenario switching, e.g.: